-The 2025 Convertible Notes are redeemable, in whole or in part, at the Company's option at any time, on or before the 40th scheduled trading day immediately before the maturity date, at a cash redemption price equal to the principal amounts to be redeemed, plus accrued and unpaid interest, if any, to, but excluding the redemption date, but only if the last reported sale price per share of the Company's common stock exceeds 130.0% of the conversion price on (i) each of at least 20 trading days, whether or not consecutive, during the 30 consecutive trading days ending on, and including, the trading day immediately before the date the Company sends the related redemption notice; and (ii) the trading day immediately before the date the Company sends such notice.
-In addition, calling any 2025 Convertible Note for redemption will constitute a "Make-Whole Fundamental Change", as defined in the 2025 Convertible Note Indenture, in which case the conversion rate applicable to the conversion will be increased in certain circumstances if it is converted after it is called for redemption.
+The 2025 Convertible Notes are redeemable, in whole or in part, at the Company's option at any time, on or before the 40th scheduled trading day immediately before the maturity date, at a cash redemption price equal to the principal amounts to be redeemed, plus accrued and unpaid interest, if any, to, but excluding the redemption date, but only if the last reported sale price per share of the Company's common stock exceeds 130.0% of the conversion price on (i) each of at least 20 trading days, whether or not consecutive, during the 30 consecutive trading days ending on, and including, the trading day immediately before the date the Company sends the related redemption notice; and (ii) the trading day immediately before the date the Company sends the related redemption notice; and (ii) the trading day immediately before the date the Company sends the related redemption notice; and (ii) the trading day immediately before the date the Company sends the related redemption notice; and (ii) the trading day immediately before the date the Company sends the related redemption notice; and (ii) the trading day immediately before the date the Company sends the related redemption notice; and (ii) the trading day immediately before the date the Company sends in the 2025 Convertible Note for redemption will constitute a "Make-Whole Fundamental Change", as defined in the 2025 Convertible Note Indenture, in which case the conversion rate applicable to the conversion will be increased in certain circumstances if it is converted after it is called for redemption.
 On August 10, 2023, the Company settled \$401.2 million of principal amount of 2025 Convertible Notes in the exchange transaction described below.